 When these moments occur I am a strong believer in you need to act on them in a positive manner.
 As the opportunities can be negative as well….life changing moments are not “positive” by default.
 Do not let them pass as they more than likely will never come up again, as life changing opportunities are rare…heck maybe only one per lifetime.

 Over my years I have talked to a few people who said they wish they did XXXX during that moment.
 Maybe they wished they presented themselves better to a superior at work.
 Maybe they wish they invested in that stock or applied for that job or promotion.
 Or maybe pursued a personal relationship, or took that chance on a business.
 Or maybe they wished they did not fear trying…fear of failure.
 It seems that many people I have met, who talked about this topic of life changing opportunity, in effect “blew” their chance at a life changing moment.
 I am always amazed about how many people seem to talk about missed or blown opportunities.

 I definitely had an opportunity or two.
 It was the day I read an article about investing, which lead me to buy stocks.
 I am proud to say I acted on it though, and that moment let me build a great business, achieve FIRE, gave me “freedom” and had many other benefits.
 I think my second one was when I launched my business, which the idea came from an article I read.
 I acted on both opportunities.
-The two combined gave me freedom, allowed me to move from a low income household, bullied background to the top one percent by both income and total wealth.
+The two combined gave me freedom, allowed me to move from a low income household, bullied background to the top one percent.
 If I did not act on them….these life changing moments would have been totally missed.

 Opportunities come in many forms and fashions.
 The key is to recognize them and act.
 As they can help a low income family get out of the cycle of poverty.
 Or they can help people find what may make them “happy”, maybe launch a business, or maybe put them on their path to the American Dream.